lgsduran/Synchronization/README.md

 - The file **SynchronizationLog.txt** has the operation logs.

 **Additional Info**
-- The task was developed by using the foldes srcFolder and destFolder added to the project's root path.
+- The task was developed by using the folders srcFolder and destFolder added to the project's root path.